 After working summers as a guest student at the Woods Hole Oceanographic Institute, she studied biology as an undergraduate before attending law school.
 Elisabeth then spent nearly a decade working as a patent attorney, focusing her practice on both biotechnology litigation and prosecution.
 Inspired by those summers on Cape Cod, she started writing fiction . . . a habit she can’t seem to break.

 Now a displaced New Englander, Elisabeth lives in the San Francisco Bay Area and spends her days teaching, editing, writing sexy contemporary romance, and enjoying time with her sometimes-bearded husband and three spirited children.
 She is constantly perfecting her home-work-writing juggling act, but in her free time she loves to hike open space preserves, grow orchids, bake sweet things her husband won’t eat, and sing in grand choruses.

-If you’d like to learn more about Elisabeth, feel free to sign up for her newsletter, follow her blog, like her on Facebook, chat with her on Twitter, or send her a question using the Contact page.
+If you’d like to learn more about Elisabeth, feel free to sign up for her newsletter, follow her blog, like her on Facebook, chat with her on Twitter, follow her on Instagram, or email her a question.
 Or if you just want to get to the good stuff, her Books page has details on all her current and future releases.